MoisesOliveira/languageSwitch.js/README.md

 # languageSwitch.js
-Craete multi-language content inside you web app very easily with this library. 🌞
+Craete multi-language content inside you web aplication very easily with this library. 🌞

 ## How to install:
 ```